Arman-v/Arman-Vaithyanathan-BlueStamp-Portfolio/index.md

 ### Takeaways

 My main takeaways from this project were in building circuits and C++ programming, two very important skills for future projects.
 I learned how to build and test cuircuits on an Arduino with hook up wires and a breadboard, solder components to a protoshield and troubleshoot programming and wiring issues.
-I also learned how intiate inputs and outputs in C++ basic if and else statements and while loops(both things I had learned before).
+I also learned how intiate inputs and outputs in C++, basic if and else statements and while loops(both things I had learned before).

 <!---
 # Schematics